Udala: Places of interest

 Mouda Temple: Mouda temple is a Shiva temple located on the top of the Mouda hill located near Radho.
 Every year on Shivaratri the hill is decorated with lights and offerings are made to Lord Shiva by the people.

 Tarini Temple: This Tarini temple is located atop a small hilltop in Udala.

 Kalo and Sunei: These are irrigation project dams and located in Kaptipada.
 These are popular places for picnicking and boating.
 Currently boating facilities available only in Kalo dam.

 Politics

-There are 12 wards in Udala towns.
-The main villages under Udala are Mendhakhai and Nagpal; the other places are Bandhasahi, Jyoti nagar, Jantrida, Subudhiband, Collegeroad, Nagbani, Lodha colony, and Kalia Chhak.
-The current member of the legislative assembly (MLA) from Udala (ST) Assembly Constituency is Bhaskar Madhei of BJP.
+Udala Town is part of the Udala Assembly Constituency and the Mayurbhanj Parliament Constituency in Odisha.
+The current member of the legislative assembly (MLA) from Udala Assembly Constituency is Bhaskar Madhei of BJP.
 He won election in 2004 and 2000.
 The previous MLA from this seat was Srinath Soren of BJD, who won the seat in state elections in 2014.
 Rabaneswar Madhei who won this seat represented INC in 1995 and 1985 and represented INC(I) in 1980, Rohidas Soren of JD in 1990, and Birbhadra Singh of JNP in 1977.

-Udala is part of Mayurbhanj (Lok Sabha constituency).